 Don’t sweat the small stuff … but take care of them!

 If you find that you’re overreacting to all of life’s situations, it’s time to start with the small things.

 Ask yourself why you’re reacting to small situations with such negative passion.

 There could be an underlying issue you need to deal with first.

 Answer these questions and solve these problems first by taking it one thing at a time.

-Remember, those small things left unresolved, compound in the end.
+Remember, those small things left the unresolved, compound in the end.

 It just like weeds that we ignore when they’re little that end up overrunning our garden.

-So, bring more overall awareness to your life so you know what’s going on and tend to be your causes of potential overreacting.
+So, bring more overall awareness to your life so you know what’s going on and what tends to be the cause of potential overreacting.

 Soon enough, you’ll gain more control over your emotions and consequent reactions.